exatel/helmix/README.md

 Possible todos:
 - Allow vars to be a directory of files.
 - Optional variable validation using a separate schema yaml.
-- Multiple configmaps from the template names.
 - Merging lists variables should append instead of overriding?
   Could be defined in schema file along the validation.
-- Yaml decryption using GPG.